 Attempts at defining universal RWA standards historically imposed unnecessary complexity and gas overhead for simpler use cases that do not require the full spectrum of features like granular role-based access control, mandatory on-chain whitelisting, specific on-chain identity solutions, or metadata handling solutions mandated by the standard.

 Additionally, the broad spectrum of RWA classes inherently suggests the need to move away from a one-size-fits-all solution.
-With the purpose in mind of defining an EIP for it, a minimalistic approach, unopinionated features list, and maximally compatible design should be kept in mind.
+This means a minimalistic approach, an unopinionated features list, and maximal compatibility have been kept in mind as design goals.

 The uRWA standard seeks a more refined balance by defining an essential interface, establishing a common ground for interaction regarding compliance and control, without dictating the underlying implementation mechanisms.
 This allows core token implementations to remain lean while providing standard functions for RWA-specific interactions.